Joecstarr/joe-starr.com/content/slides/merida_24.md

 # The Tanglenomicon

-## The table of two string tanlges
+## The table of two string tangles

 ---